Ilya6420/vehicle_analyzer/README.md

 This unified approach provides better performance and consistency in results.

+**Note**: For car detection and identification we take query mode approach, but we can use point or detection mode and achieve the same results.

 #### Design Rationale
 The GPU implementation uses a single vision-language model (Moondream) for all tasks to maximize efficiency.
 This design choice: